 Small businesses need to be more focused than big ones

-At our web development company, we sold our web hosting three years ago because we couldn’t be better (or cheaper) than the big ones.
+At our web development company, we sold our web hosting several years ago because we couldn’t be better (or cheaper) than the big ones.
 They had 24/7 tech support, chat windows, online hosting signup and then they started running WordPress-specific servers.
 I knew we couldn’t compete with all of that, so we got out of that portion of business.
 That’s what small businesses need to foresee and do: grow what they do best and don’t try to do what’s outside your focus.
 Since then, our websites have gotten bigger and better – with time to write new custom plugins, use new technologies on our sites, find new open source and professional tools – and launch faster and with better precision.

 Every small business owner knows that it’s our job to solve problems.
 The easiest way to do that is to avoid problems.
 When a web server goes down on Christmas Eve, there’s a tech support person waiting at that 24/7/365 help desk to deal with it for us.